Rust Error Handling, Demystified

 }

-• At the top of the file the line use crate::Result; imports the Result type from the crate root into the current scope.
-This is what allows list_files() to return a Result<T>
+• At the top of the file the line use crate::Result; is a shortcut.
+I can write Result<T> rather than crate::Result<T>.

-Once the code is dispatched and organized as explained I can open a terminal (CTRL+ù on a FR keyboard) at the root of the workspace (or the root of the current project) and run it with :
+Once the code is dispatched and organized as explained I can open a terminal (CTRL+ù on a FR keyboard) at the root of the workspace and run it with:

 cargo run -p step_00